Jean-Pierre Blanchard: Flights in Europe

-1793 - Flights in America
+1793 – Flights in America

 On 9 January 1793, Blanchard conducted the first balloon flight in the Americas.
-He launched his balloon from the prison yard of Walnut Street Jail in Philadelphia, Pennsylvania and landed in Deptford, Gloucester County, New Jersey.
+He launched his balloon from the prison yard of Walnut Street Jail in Philadelphia, Pennsylvania and landed at the Clement Oak in Deptford, Gloucester County, New Jersey.
 One of the flight's witnesses that day was President George Washington, and the future presidents John Adams, Thomas Jefferson, James Madison, and James Monroe were also present.
 Blanchard left the United States in 1797.

 Personal life and death

 He married Marie Madeleine-Sophie Armant (better known as Sophie Blanchard) in 1804.
 On 20 February 1808 Blanchard had a heart attack while in his balloon at The Hague.
 He fell from the balloon and died roughly a year later on 7 March 1809 due to severe injuries.
 His widow continued to support herself with ballooning demonstrations until doing so also killed her.